firedrakeproject/firedrake/demos/linear_fluid_structure_interaction/linear_fluid_structure_interaction.py.rst

 .. rst-class:: emphasis

-   The work is based on the article "Variational modelling of wave-structure interactions with an offshore wind-turbine mast" by Tomasz Salwa, Onno Bokhove and Mark Kelmanson :cite:`Salwa:2017`.
-The authors gratefully acknowledge funding from European Commission, Marie Curie Actions - Initial Training Networks (ITN), project number 607596.
+   The work is based on the articles :cite:`Salwa:2017` and :cite:`Salwa:2016`.
+The authors gratefully acknowledge funding from
+   European Commission, Marie Curie Actions - Initial Training Networks (ITN), project number 607596.